Table of Contents

 Pros of Automated Tax-Loss Harvesting

-2. To realize the benefits of tax-loss harvesting investors must obey the IRS wash-sale rule, which imposes restrictions that can be tricky to follow.
-In this way, an automated strategy may limit the potential for human error and may increase the tax benefits for investors.
+2. To realize the benefits of tax-loss harvesting, investors must comply with the IRS wash-sale rule, which imposes restrictions that can be tricky to follow.
+An automated strategy may limit the potential for human error and may increase the tax benefits for investors.

 Cons of Automated Tax-Loss Harvesting

-1. Because an algorithm performs tax-loss harvesting on an automated cadence, investors cannot choose which investments to sell and when and therefore have less control.
+1. Because an algorithm performs tax-loss harvesting on an automated cadence, investors can’t choose which investments to sell and when and therefore have less control.

 2. An automated tax-loss program may not be able to anticipate a security’s future gains that could reduce or eliminate the tax benefit of harvested losses.